MaoZiming/papers/Topics/3 - Storage Systems/rethink_sync.md

 However, users, not applications, are the true observers of the computer system.
 Application state is only visible through output sent to external devices such as the screen and network.

+Both speculative execution and external synchrony en- force restrictions on when external output may be ob- served.
+Speculative execution allows output to be ob- served based on correctness; output is externalized af- ter all speculations on which that output depends have proven to be correct.
+In contrast, external synchrony al- lows output to be observed based on durability; output is externalized after all file system operations on which that output depends have been committed to disk

 _**Tracking causal dependencies**_: tracks dependencies between file modifications and external outputs.
 This ensures the external outputs are reliable and consistent with the sync I/O model.
 * marking process with dependencies: i.e. cannot externalize any output until some transaction commits